 #6 IEEE

-Engineering and science papers should be cited according to the IEEE or Institute of Electrical and Electronics Engineers style, which is modelled on the Chicago citation style.
+Engineering and science papers should be cited according to the IEEE or Institute of Electrical and Electronics Engineers style, which is modeled on the Chicago citation style.
 An in-text citation for this style is given as a number enclosed in square brackets.
 Reference list entries at the end are identified by this number.

 Reference List Example: